Indian Ocean: Age of Discovery

 The Portuguese navigator Vasco da Gama rounded the Cape of Good Hope during his first voyage in 1497 and became the first European to sail to India.
 The Swahili people he encountered along the African east coast lived in a series of cities and had established trade routes to India and to China.
 Among them, the Portuguese kidnapped most of their pilots in coastal raids and on board ships.
-A few of the pilots, however, were gifts by local Swahili rulers, including the sailor from Gujarat, a gift by a Malindi ruler in Kenya, who helped the Portuguese to reach India.
+A few of the pilots were given by local Swahili rulers, including the sailor from Gujarat, a gift by a Malindi ruler in Kenya, who helped the Portuguese to reach India.

 In expeditions after 1500, the Portuguese attacked and colonised cities along the African coast.
 European slave trade in the Indian Ocean began when Portugal established Estado da Índia in the early 16th century.
 From then until the 1830s, c.
-200 slaves were exported from Mozambique annually and similar figures has been estimated for slaves brought from Asia to the Philippines during the Iberian Union (1580–1640).
+200 slaves were exported from Mozambique annually, and similar figures have been estimated for slaves brought from Asia to the Philippines during the Iberian Union (1580–1640).

-The Ottoman Empire began its expansion into the Indian Ocean in 1517 with the conquest of Egypt under Sultan Selim I. Although the Ottomans shared the same religion as the trading communities in the Indian Ocean the region was unexplored by them.
-Maps that included the Indian Ocean had been produced by Muslim geographers centuries before the Ottoman conquests; Muslim scholars, such as Ibn Battuta in the 14th century, had visited most parts of the known world; contemporarily with Vasco da Gama, Arab navigator Ahmad ibn Mājid had compiled a guide to navigation in the Indian Ocean; the Ottomans, nevertheless, began their own parallel era of discovery which rivalled the European expansion.
+The Ottoman Empire began its expansion into the Indian Ocean in 1517 with the conquest of Egypt under Sultan Selim I. Although the Ottomans shared the same religion as the trading communities in the Indian Ocean, the region was unexplored by them.
+Maps that included the Indian Ocean had been produced by Muslim geographers centuries before the Ottoman conquests.
+Muslim scholars, such as Ibn Battuta in the 14th century, had visited most parts of the known world.
+Contemporarily with Vasco da Gama, Arab navigator Ahmad ibn Mājid had compiled a guide to navigation in the Indian Ocean.
+The Ottomans, nevertheless, began their own parallel era of discovery which rivalled the European expansion.